1. What is Audacity?

 Compared with regular laminate flooring, Audacity has a much more stable core, which means you can:

-- Install it over an area of up to 4000 ft / 400m 2 without unsightly transition strips in between areas and rooms;
+- Install it over an area of up to 4000 sq.ft / 400sqm without unsightly transition strips in between areas and rooms;

-- Wet-mop it, unlike regular wood fiber based floors such as laminate;
+- Wet-mop it and steam-mop, unlike regular wood fiber-based floors such as laminate;

 - Install in full bathrooms, kitchens or laundry rooms.

-3. Why Audacity vs. Resilient & Vinyl based floors (such as Luxury Vinyl or WPC)?
+3. Why Audacity vs. Resilient & Vinyl-based floors (e.g. Luxury Vinyl or WPC)?

 Typically, resilient and vinyl flooring have certain advantages to normal laminate, such as its waterproofness, but with Audacity it is no more relevant, as Audacity floors can now also be wet-mopped, installed in moist areas and resist household spills.
 Apart from the above, Audacity also solves the issues related to standard vinyl products: